AxelFougues/ZINC-public-resources/README.md

 - [The WIKI](https://github.com/AxelFougues/ZINC-public-resources/wiki)

 # 🧲Lodestones and ZINC
 Multiple biomagnet features on ZINC require a Lodestone.
-They are open source sister project that provides plug n' play tools for magnet implants.
+They are an open-source sister project that provides plug n' play tools for magnet implants.
 You can buy one or make one!

  - [The Lodestone project](https://github.com/AxelFougues/Lodestone-biomagnet-tools)